angular/angular/modules/angular2/docs/core/10_view.md

 ## Evaluation Context

-Each View as a context for evaluating its expressions.
+Each View acts as a context for evaluating its expressions.
 There are two kinds of contexts:

 1. A component controller instance and
-2. a Locals context for introducing Local variables into the View.
+2. a `Locals` context for introducing local variables into the View.

 Let's assume following component: